ahnafy/powerlinkersbd.com/README.md

-# powerlinkersbd.com
+# Powerlinkes BD
-static website for AUTOMATIC BRICK MANUFACTURING PLANT
+This static website was created for an AUTOMATIC BRICK MANUFACTURING PLANT